 Figure 2.
 Architecture scheme of the system.

 The architecture of the system is based on three parts (Figure 2).
-These parts are connected through the cloud (API REST), which synchronizes the records of each user, downloading and uploading the data of the mobile applications of the monitored users (Sync module) automatically following a system of verification record creation dates, keeping the newer versions on the cloud server (Cloud database through the API REST).
+These parts are connected through the cloud (API REST), which synchronizes the records of each user, downloading and uploading the data of the mobile applications of the monitored users (Sync module) automatically following a system of verification of the record creation dates, keeping the newer versions on the cloud server (Cloud database through the API REST).
 The mobile application used by users registers offline in a SQLITE database managed by ORM Sugar, and periodically synchronizes the new nutritional records with the cloud server through HTTP requests using the framework Retrofit2 (Sync module), updating the new records on the server, or downloading the records entered by the nutritionist through the web administration panel (Nutritionist UI).

+The synchronization module (Sync module) acts as a bridge between the database of the mobile application and the cloud server, synchronizing the different data of the application (food registers, food and goals).
 Additionally, during this synchronization, the new nutritional goals established by the nutritionists will be downloaded for that particular day.

-The user interfaces (UI) are responsible for showing the data to users and nutritionists, isolating the transformation and adaptation of the data.
-In the mobile application all the screens of the application are included and in the panel of nutritionists all the views of the panels are included.
+The graphic user interfaces (GUI) are responsible for showing the data to users and nutritionists, isolating the transformation and adaptation of the data.
+The UIs of the users’ mobile application and all the screens of the nutritionists panel are included in this component.
+This makes Food4Living highly customizable as it allows a wide variety of user and expert applications with different UIs.

-The synchronization module (Sync module) acts as a bridge between the database of the mobile application and the cloud server, synchronizing the different data of the application (food registers, food and goals).
+This is achieved with the highly modular architecture proposed.

-The REST API module is responsible for providing the services and resources of the cloud database for external requests, authenticating the requests with security tokens.

-And the controllers of the modules are responsible for adapting the information extracted from the databases or requests to execute the responses to the requests or to fill in the views of the user interfaces (UI).
+The REST API module is responsible for providing the services and resources of the cloud database for external requests, authenticating the requests with security tokens, while the controllers of the modules are responsible for adapting the information extracted from the databases or requests to execute the responses to the requests or to fill in the views of the user interfaces (UI).